 \section{Conclusions}

-In this work, we explore methods for aggregating intermediate checkpoints to improve the utility of DP training.
-Using checkpoints aggregation methods, we show significant improvements in prediction accuracy over the SOTA for CIFAR and StackOverflow datasets.
-We also show that uniform tail averaging of checkpoints improves the ERM bound compared to the last checkpoint of DP-SGD.
+In this work, we design a general adaptive checkpoint aggregation framework to increase the performances of state-of-the-art DP ML techniques.
+We show that uniform tail averaging of improves the excess empirical risk bound compared to the last checkpoint of DP-SGD.
+We demonstrate that uniform tail averaging \emph{during training} can provide significant improvements in prediction performances over the state-of-the-art for CIFAR10 and StackOverflow datasets, and the gains get magnified in more real-world settings with periodically varying training data distributions.
 Lastly, we prove that for some standard loss functions, the sample variance from last few checkpoints provides a good approximation of the variance of the final model of a DP run.
-We also conduct experiments demonstrating that the last few checkpoints can provide a reasonable lower bound for the variance of a converged DP model.
-For future work, using checkpoint aggregates during DP training could be an interesting direction to further improve its utility.
-Leveraging intermediate checkpoints to provide variance estimates for checkpoint aggregates could also be a promising direction.
+Empirically, we show that the last few checkpoints can provide a reasonable lower bound for the variance of a converged DP model.